randy-rebucas/lingkod-ph/docs/payment-implementation-complete.md

 ## Overview

 The payment system for LocalPro has been fully implemented and is now fully functional.
-The system supports multiple payment methods including PayPal, GCash (via Adyen), Maya, and Bank Transfer with comprehensive error handling and user feedback.
+The system supports multiple payment methods including PayPal and Bank Transfer with comprehensive error handling and user feedback.

 ## ✅ Completed Features